Publication Ethics

 1 Ethical Guidelines for Authors

-• Manuscripts must be original works and submitted in good faith as an academic trust (amanah).
+• Manuscripts submitted must be original works and presented in good faith as an academic trust (amanah).

-• Research data and findings must be accurate and honestly presented without fabrication or falsification.
+• Research data and findings must be accurate and honestly reported, without fabrication, falsification, or inappropriate data manipulation.

-• Authors must provide sufficient methodological detail to allow scholarly verification and reuse.
+• Authors must provide sufficient methodological detail to allow scholarly verification, replication, and responsible reuse.

-• Proper citation and acknowledgment of all sources are mandatory following APA 7th edition.
+• Proper citation and acknowledgment of all sources are mandatory and must follow APA 7th edition guidelines.

-• All authors listed must have made a genuine scholarly contribution to the work.
+• All listed authors must have made genuine scholarly contributions to the research and manuscript preparation.

-• Financial support and potential conflicts of interest must be clearly disclosed.
+• Financial support, institutional sponsorship, and any potential conflicts of interest must be fully disclosed.

-• Research involving humans or animals must have prior ethical approval from relevant authorities.
+• Research involving human participants or animal subjects must receive prior ethical approval from relevant institutional or regulatory authorities.

 2 Ethical Guidelines for Reviewers